(The giants of the Fêtes de Bayonne. Photo: AFP)

 But it's not just The Local's readers who are against the festival's bullfighting, or “La Corrida” as it's called in French.

-"Bullfighting in general is perverse, it's sadism, and it's incredible that in the 21st century there is still entertainment based on stabbing animals to death," the group's vice president, Roger Lahana, told The Local on Thursday.
+“Bullfighting in general is perverse, it's sadism, and it's incredible that in the 21st century there is still entertainment based on stabbing animals to death,” the group's vice president, Roger Lahana, told The Local previously.

 “In Bayonne they have nice parties, and we have nothing against people who want to have fun, drink, dance, and listen to music.
 But festivals don't need bullfights,” he said.

-CRAC's Lahana said around a thousand members of his group marched on Saturday at a festival in Mont-de-Marsan where 100,000 people were on the street partying while just 7,000 were attending the bullfight.
+CRAC's Lahana points out that at a festival in Mont-de-Marsan there were 100,000 people on the street partying while just 7,000 attended the bullfight.

 Lahana says in France, most people have no idea that there is bullfighting, most likely because it only happens in a small corner of the south, in only 65 of France's 40,000 towns.